hyosung11/Launch-School/journal.md

 08:03 Looking at code now.
 How to flatten an array methods.

 08:40 Practice using `Array.prototype.reduce()` to flatten a nested array.
 Fun.
 I still don't completely understand it yet.

+11:56 Fun doing the ropes course with Omi.
+It looks like I will have an interview with Kevin Yeom, the VP of Engineering for the DXP Division of Encora on Friday.

+12:12 Practice using `Array.prototype.flat()`.

+12:22 Finished Question 5 after Question 6.